maintd/HCPBridgeMqtt_tynet/docs/getting_started_prebuild_pcbs.md

 ### 4. Open the "Basic Configuration" tab and enter your WIFI and MQTT credentials, then click save.

+Note: The wifi password has to be ASCII chars between ASCII 32-126.

 ![basic config](Images/webui_basic_config.png)

 ### 5. The PCB should now be connected to your wifi.
 You can now check if it is reachable from your home network and if it connected to your MQTT Server.